weiss-leona/agentic_security/Readme.md

 ## Probe endpoint

-In the example of custom integration, we use `/v1/self-probe` for the sake of integration testing.
+In the example of custom integration, we use `/v1/self-probe` for the sake of integration testing:

 ```python
 POST https://agentic_security-preview.vercel.app/v1/self-probe